Tuesday 18 December 2012 by Bradley M. Kuhn

 done plenty of Python

-development, too, when I need to program to do something, I open a
+development, too, when I need to program to do something, I open an Emacs

 Meanwhile, I never did learn COBOL.
 But, I was amazed to hear that multiple folks who graduated with me eventually got jobs at a health insurance company.
 The company trained them in COBOL, so that they could maintain COBOL systems all day.
 Everyone once in a while, I idly search a job site for COBOL.
 Today, that search is returning 2,338 open jobs.
 Most developers never hear about it, of course.
 It's far from the exciting new technology, but it's there, it's needed and it's obviously useful to someone.
 Indeed, the COBOL standard was just updated 10 years ago, in 2002!